smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Core uses the value of Session ID included in `Register Secondary Transport` frame to find out which services are initiated by a single app.
 * Updating the logic to assign Session IDs<br>
 Implementation is updated so that SDL Core will not manage Session IDs per transport, but it will assign different Session ID to each app.
-* Including additional parameters in Start Service ACK frame Core should include `secondaryTransports`, `audioServiceTransports` and `videoServiceTransports` parameters in Start Service ACK frame.
+* Including additional parameters in Start Service ACK frame<br>
+Core should include `secondaryTransports`, `audioServiceTransports` and `videoServiceTransports` parameters in Start Service ACK frame.
 The value of `secondaryTransports` is acquired from smartDeviceLink.ini file.
 The value of `audioServiceTransports` and `videoServiceTransports` are calculated based on input from smartDeviceLink.ini file and transport type of Primary Transport.
 * Sending out `Transport Event Update` Control Frame<br>
 When the state of a network interface changes, Core should send out `Transport Event Update` frame to Proxy. `TcpClientListener` and related classes are likely to be updated to support this feature.